edgeimpulse/expert-projects/ai-patient-assistance.md

 ![Perfcal configs](.gitbook/assets/ai-patient-assistance/calibration-4.jpg)

 The system will provide a number of configs for you to choose from.
 Choose the one that best suits your needs and click **Save selected config**.
-This config will be deployed to your device once you download and install the libray on your device.
+This config will be deployed to your device once you download and install the library on your device.

 ## Versioning